HoustonPanda/udacity_navigation/Report.md

 - **`2`** - Fully collected layer, input dim 128, output dim 64.
 RELU activation.
 - **`3`** - Fully collected layer, input dim 64, output dim 4.

 The learning process lasts n_episodes.
 A memory is used to save all the steps in each episode.
+The memory class can add (state, action, reward, next_state, done) tuple and randomly sample a batch of tuples from the buffer.
 The local_network is updated every N steps and the target_network is soft-updated based on the local-network weight.

+During the training, in each step, an action is predicted based on current q local_network.
+A greedy search algorithm is used to determine whether the agent will follow the action based on q local_network or take random action.
+For every N steps, we randomly sample a batch of (state, action, reward, next_state, done) tuple and get the target q values from qtarget_network and reward.
+Then, we can get the predicted q values by q local_network.
+The loss is the mean square loss of (q target, q local).
+Using Adam optimizer we can optimize the loss.
+After the training, we update the target network parameters to be a linear combination of old target network and the local network.

 ### Hyper parameters